 Griffiths, Philip 2006, The making of White Australia: Ruling class agendas, 1876-1888, PhD Thesis, Australian National University.

-Hamilton, Clive 2018, Silent Invasion: China’s Influence in Australia, Hardie Grant Books.
+Hamilton, Clive 2018, Secret Invasion: China’s Influence in Australia, Hardie Grant Books.

 Kong Meng, Lowe, Cheok Hong Cheong and Louis Ah Mouy 1879, The Chinese Question in Australia, 1879-80, F.F.
 Bailliere.